CocoaPods/cocoapods.github.com/source/guides/contributing_to_the_master_repo.html.md

-# Contributing to the master repo
+## Contributing to the master repo

-    This guide is a stub

 The master repo contains specifications of open-source Objective-C libraries.

-## Details
+### Details

 - installation path: `~/.cocoapods/master`
 - home: https://github.com/CocoaPods/Specs

-## Contributing
+### Contributing

 To ensure a high quality and reliable collection of Pods the master repo is strict about the acceptable specifications.
 The CocoaPods linter (see the `pod spec lint` command) is used to validate specification and no errors or warnings are accepted.

 The highest priority of the master repo is to guarantee the integrity of existing CocoaPods installations.